lexnederbragt/teaching-portfolio/pub/mappe.md

 with the students.
 Too little time was left for students working on their own with exercises.
-A master student who studied the BIOS1100 students for his project that year concluded that students lacked good problem solving skills because of this [@haland2019Programmering].
+A master student who studied the BIOS1100 students for his project that year concluded that students lacked good problem-solving skills because of this [@haland2019Programmering].

 In other words, while in 2017, we did not help students enough with learning programming, in 2018 we helped them too much and did not